 Berber and other looped carpets may require a specific type of pad other than rebond or foam.
 This is because it sometimes needs a firmer thinner pad to support it.
 The answer is usually a fiber pad or slab rubber.
 The important thing is you need to check your warranty.
 The last thing you want to do is void your warranty because you didn’t buy the right pad!

 What is the best padding for floors with radiant heat?

 One advantage of carpet and padding is they insulate your home.
 This is a problem if you have radiant heat.
 (Don’t know what radiant heat is?
-Than you don’t have it.)
-The best pads are typically a thin waffle rubber pad, or a synthetic fiber pad.
+Then you don’t have it.)
+The best pads are typically a thin waffle rubber pad or a synthetic fiber pad.
 Both of these are thinner and will allow more heat to pass.
 As always, consult your radiant heat system company to be sure what you get is appropriate for your system.

 Captain’s parting words!

 Who knew there was so much to consider with carpet padding?
 You never even see it!
 But out of sight out of mind doesn’t hold true for carpet padding.
 It’s the foundation of your carpet, and will directly impact how long it lasts.

 Most people will do well with a 7/16″ 8 pound rebond pad, but there are definitely exceptions.
 Maybe you can save money buying pad that is lower quality, or maybe you would do better with a more luxurious pad.
 In some cases, going with a rebond pad will even void your warranty!

 The good news is by reading this padding buying guide, you can walk into the store and confidently give the salesman an idea of what you want.
 This is much better than walking in intimidated by all the choices.
 Salesmen smell fear, and that’s never a good thing for your wallet.